Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Several datasets

 Part 1 of the above proposition extends Propositions \ref{prop:nfixed}.
 Part 2 extends Proposition \ref{prop:cons}; however, a stronger condition was needed before, namely that $n/N \to 0$, to obtain consistency.
 Here, we obtain approximate consistency for large ${\cal J}$, assuming only that $n/N_j$ is bounded, along with the other terms in \eqref{eq:Cbound}.
 This is useful since in our application it is natural to consider the possibility that $n=N_j$.

-The rate $K/\cal J$ in the theorem was achieved by assuming appropriate second moments and using Chebyshev's inequality.
-Assuming $2m$ moments leads in the same way to the rate $K/{\cal J}^m$, and with further assumptions, a large deviation bound can be achieved.
+The rate $K_C /\cal J$ in the theorem was achieved by using Chebyshev's inequality.
+Since under our assumptions all moments are bounded, a similar argument using a bound on $2m$ moments leads in the same way to the rate $K_{C,m}/{\cal J}^m$, where $K_{C,m}$ depends also on $m$, and with further effort, a large deviation rate (in ${\cal J}$) can be achieved.